gbajaj7/gbajaj7.github.io/README.md

 ## License

-This code should not be copied or edited irrespective of the below statements.
+This code should NOT BE copied or edited irrespective of the below statements.

 _[Copyright (c) 2023 DhiWise